XenitAB/xenitab.github.io/docs/xks/developer-guide/api-migrations.md

 This page is about sharing that information.

-## XKF 2022.05.4

-This release is preparing for deprecation happening in kubernetes 1.22, as a part of this release we upgraded allot of CRD:s.

-You as a developer only need to think about one API upgrade in this release.

-### SecretProviderClass API version
+## SecretProviderClass v1alpha1 to v1

 Moving SecretProviderClass apiVersion from `secrets-store.csi.x-k8s.io/v1alpha1` to `secrets-store.csi.x-k8s.io/v1`.

-The only thing you need to do is to change from
+So the only thing you need to do is to change is the API version.

 ```yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1alpha1